News in Our Community

 The TPAC serves as an invaluable resource for both passengers and Valley Metro.
 By providing a platform for direct passenger input, the TPAC facilitates meaningful dialogue, improves transit planning and operations, and creates an atmosphere of collaboration.
 By incorporating diverse perspectives, promoting inclusivity, and fostering transparency, Valley Metro can build a stronger, more customer-centric system that meets the evolving needs of the Roanoke Valley.
 Through the TPAC, Valley Metro seeks to take a step towards advancing a transportation network that truly serves the people it is designed for: the passengers.

-If you are a Valley Metro rider and interested in joining the TPAC, please visit www.valleymetro.com/tpac www.valleymetro.com/tpac to fill out an application.
+If you are a Valley Metro rider and interested in joining the TPAC, please visit www.valleymetro.com/tpac to fill out an application.
 You can also request a paper application at the information booth at Third Street Station and the reception desk at the Valley Metro administrative office.
-Applications will be accepted until August 31, 2023.
-New TPAC members will begin their terms in late 2023 or at the first meeting in 2024.
+Applications will be accepted until March 31, 2025.
+New TPAC members will begin their terms in July 2025.

 Third Street Station is now open!